About

 The Global Youth Biodiversity Network (GYBN) led the closing session of Ocean Day by asking attendees to reflect on their connection to the Ocean.
 They expressed with words and interpretative motion the story of the Ocean, once teeming with life, but now neglected.
 They shared the Youth Priorities on Ocean Conservation, reached in consultation within their network, including Indigenous Peoples, and passed it on symbolically to Minister Tinoco.

-In closing remarks, Tinoco looked forward to the Third UN Ocean Conference in June 2025 in Nice, Frank, and invited attendees to actively participate in this upcoming milestone.
+In closing remarks, Tinoco looked forward to the Third UN Ocean Conference in June 2025 in Nice, France, and invited attendees to actively participate in this upcoming milestone.
 He said that new, action-oriented commitments are needed to heed the call of the Ocean for safeguarding and protection.

-Olivier Poivre d’Arvor, Ambassador for the Poles and Maritime Issues, France, reiterated that the Third UN Ocean Conference will be a defining moment for the ocean community, and expressed his hope that the momentum built on Ocean Day in Cali, Colombia, would be seamlessly continued and brought forward to Nice, France.
+Olivier Poivre d’Arvor, Ambassador for the Poles and Maritime Issues, France, reiterated that the Third UN Ocean Conference will be a defining moment for the ocean community, and expressed his hope that the momentum built on Ocean Day in Cali, Colombia, would be seamlessly continued and brought forward to Nice.

 Organizer: CBD